arnesson/cordova-plugin-firebase/README.md

 In Android lollipop and higher the notification's icon in the status bar will be white if your icon doesn't fit the material design pattern, see: https://blog.clevertap.com/fixing-notification-icon-for-android-lollipop-and-above/

-To fix this, go to: https://romannurik.github.io/AndroidAssetStudio/icons-notification.html and create your material design icons, name them **notification_icon**, and after unzip the file, place place them in your android's root resources folder.
+To fix this, go to: https://romannurik.github.io/AndroidAssetStudio/icons-notification.html and create your material design icons, name them **notification_icon**, and after unzip the file, place place the folder in your android's root resources folder.

 ```
 - My Project/
     resources/
     android/
+    icon
     notification_icon       <--
+    splash
     ...
 ```
 Build the project and the hook will copy the icons to the android's drawable folder.